learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 You now have three different tools available to you to use _selection_ in
 JavaScript: the `if` statement, the `ternary` expression, and the `switch` statement.
-The `if` statement is the one you will use most often &mdash; in fact, you can _always_ construct your conditional code using `if`, `if...else`, or `if...else if...else`.
-It may not be the most efficient way to write the code, but you can't go wrong.
+The `if` statement is the one you will use most often &mdash; in fact, you can _always_ construct your conditional code using some combination of `if`, `else if`, and `else`.
+It may not be the most efficient way to write the code, but it will always do the trick.

 As a rule of thumb, you may find it makes sense to start with `if` statements and, once you've got it working, consider refactoring your code to use a ternary